 2. VAT Filing

 VAT filing in Indonesia is to be completed monthly.
-The payment must be made, and filing must be done on or before the last day of the month following the taxable delivery.
+The payment and filing must be on or before the last day of the month following the taxable delivery.

-According to the Directorate of General Taxes, tax bases may include any of following:
+According to the Directorate of General Taxes, tax bases may include any of the following:

 3. VAT Refunds

-VAT refunds may also be claimed in Indonesia.
+VAT refunds also claimably in Indonesia.
 It is the sole responsibility of the Directorate of General Taxes to make decisions regarding VAT refunds.
-Such decisions usually depend on the VAT audit which is conducted within 12 months of receipt of refund applications.
+Such decisions usually depend on the VAT audit which is within 12 months of receipt of refund applications.

 Applications may also be approved if there are no decisions made by the DGT.
-After the application, companies are then required to submit supporting documents within a month to the Directorate of General Taxes.
+After the application, companies then need to submit supporting documents within a month to the Directorate of General Taxes.

 Why Indonesia Requires Value Added Tax